Dedicated to supporting public-interest reporting.

 The Canadian Centre for Journalism (CCJ) aims to build a new chapter in Canadian journalism.

-CCJ is a non-profit organization founded by Observer Media Group's ownership team to support quality investigative journalism projects in areas of public interest.
-Our mission is to hold powerful interests to account and investigate stories that affect the daily lives of our readers.
+CCJ is a non-profit organization founded by Observer Media Group's ownership team to support quality journalism projects in areas of public interest.
+Our mission is to hold powerful interests to account and pursue stories that affect the daily lives of our readers.

 We recognize that the Canadian media is under serious pressures as the industry transforms.
 Many important journalism jobs are being lost, leaving no watchdog for the public to protect all aspects of Canada's democracy.

-We set up this organization to pursue as many investigations as possible, providing donors with a direct outlet to invest in protecting democracy through reliable, award-winning reporting.
+We set up this organization to pursue as many public service journalism stories as possible, providing donors with a direct outlet to invest in protecting democracy through reliable, award-winning reporting.

 We strive to fill the gap that has emerged in the Canadian media landscape and introduce a new way of delivering the news that matters from a free and independent press.